 Attentional Bias – The Marketing Power of Repetition

-What gets your customers’ attention?
 The attentional bias is all about what people pay attention to.
-The fast-thinking brain tends to focus first on things that we think often.
+The fast-thinking brain tends to focus first on things that we think about most often.
 It also focuses on images, words and concepts that are repeated frequently.
 In marketing, this tendency can be used to capture and direct attention to your message.

 Neuromarketing and Attentional Bias